OOPSpam/blog/_posts/2024-08-20-spam-protection-for-kadence-form.md

 2. Keeps your site accessible to all users
 3. Stops both human spammers and bots

+> The plugin supports both Kadence Form and Form Adv Blocks

 On the plugin's settings page, you could also adjust how sensitive you want your spam filter to be.
 Even keeping default __Sensitivity level__ setting will help you cut down spam to zero.

 ![OOPSpam WordPress Plugin Sensitivity level](https://www.oopspam.com/assets/WP_SensitivyLevel.jpg "OOPSpam WordPress Plugin Sensitivity level")